 Non-English speaking adults can learn the skills needed to work in the food service industry and obtain a valuable and required industry credential.

 A majority of the entry-level restaurant or food service jobs require a ServSafe® Food Handler or an OSHA 10 card.
 The ServSafe® program, developed by the National Restaurant Association with the help of foodservice industry experts, prepares individuals to safely work in the hospitality and retail industry.
 The OSHA 10 certificate-training program provides 10 hours of training in the areas of appreciation, prevention, avoidance, and reduction of health hazards and safety in the workplace.
 After completing the literacy program, participants will be eligible to receive either the ServSafe® Food Handler or OSHA 10 certification.

-For additional information about the free training for adults, including class dates and registration, text or call Aubrey Flanagan at 908-300-6283, or click here.
+For additional information about the free training for adults, including class dates and registration, contact Bonnie Scharf, Literacy Success Coach, at 908-526-1200 x8686 or firstname.lastname@example.org, or click here.